Genskill2/02-bootcamp-estimate-pi-AbHiRaM2904/README.md

 ### Exercise

-Write a function called `wallis` in the file `estimate.py`.
+Write a function called `wal lis` in the file `estimate.py`.
 It will take the number of iterations and return the estimate of pi using the wallis formula.